 How to Make a DIY Rainbow Wall Hanging

-All you need is colorful yarn, cotton rope, and some floral wire, plus a needle and thread and a little hot glue and tape.
-Oh, and several hours of your time.
+All you need is colorful yarn, cotton rope, and some floral wire, plus a needle and thread and a little hot glue, tape and a few hours of your time.

 While I enjoyed making this lovely rainbow wall decor, it was a little tedious.